 The way you report PAYE (Pay As You Earn) to HM Revenue & Customs (HMRC) changed from 6 April 2013.
-If you used a Simplified Deduction Scheme on paper before 6 April 2013 and you employ someone to provide care and support you must tell HMRC if you want to continue filing paper returns.

 On this page:

 If you employ a carer in your home you may be treated as their employer.
 This means you must register as an employer and you may have to deduct Income Tax, National Insurance contributions (NICs) and possibly student loan deductions from the money you pay them.
 You may also have to pay employer's NICs.